kylesmile1103/Learn-Frida/README.md

 > pip3 install objection

-Objection can do a lot of interesting things like enumerate Module, hooking class, hooking method, etc. But we're not going to talk about it here, read its [wiki](https://github.com/sensepost/objection/wiki) for more detail.
+Objection can do a lot of interesting things like enumerating Module, hooking class, hooking method, etc. But we're not going to talk about it here, read its [wiki](https://github.com/sensepost/objection/wiki) for more detail.

 #### Requirement